 What can be done to promote and sustain breastfeeding for this group of women?

-Lastly, addressing the social stigma around breastfeeding is important.
+Lastly, addressing the social stigma around breastfeeding is essential.
 One way to achieve this is to be aware of the obesity stigma and to provide sensitive care by using gentle and inclusive language (2).
 It is well-demonstrated that women with a higher BMI tend to face numerous challenges in their breastfeeding journey.
-Ultimately, we as health care providers have a responsibility to support these women to achieve their breastfeeding goals, tackle obesity as a medical issue, and create environments that promote breastfeeding for all women.
+Ultimately, we as healthcare providers have a responsibility to support these women to achieve their breastfeeding goals, tackle obesity as a medical issue, and create environments that promote breastfeeding for all women.

 For more information regarding pediatric obesity, visit OMA’s pediatric resources page.

 1) Lyons S, Currie S, Smith DM.
 Learning from Women with a Body Mass Index (Bmi) ≥ 0 g/m2 who have Breastfed and/or are Breastfeeding: a Qualitative Interview Study.
 Matern hild Health J. 2019 May;23(5):648-656. doi: 10.1007/s10995-018-2679-7.
 PMID: 30610528; PMCID: PMC6459079.

 2) Chang YS, Glaria AA, Davie P, Beake S, Bick D. Breastfeeding experiences and support for women who are overweight or obese: A mixed-methods systematic review.
 Matern Child Nutr.
 2020 Jan;16(1):e12865. doi: 10.1111/mcn.12865.
 Epub 2019 Aug 6.
 PMID: 31240826; PMCID: PMC7038894.